seominseok0429/W4C22-Simple-Baseline-for-Weather-Forecasting-Using-Spatiotemporal-Context-Aggregation-Network/README.md

 ![Title](/images/weather4cast_v1000-26.png?raw=true "Weather4cast competition")

-### If you have difficulty interpreting the code or have difficulties, please feel free to contact us.
-I will do my best to help.

 # [Weather4cast](https://www.iarai.ac.at/weather4cast/)  - Super-Resolution Rain Movie Prediction under Spatio-Temporal Shifts
 - Predict super-resolution rain movies  in various regions of Europe
 - Transfer learning across space and time under strong shifts